 Arch Cancer Therapeutics Ltd., was incorporated under the ABCA November 19, 2009, to hold legal and beneficial title to the intellectual property produced by Dr. Stephen Robbins, Dr. Donna Senger and Jennifer Rahn of the U of C in connection with a project specializing in brain tumours.
-The assets of Arch Cancer Therapeutics Ltd. presently consist of a patent application filed with the United States Patent and Trademarks Office and PCT countries.
+The assets of Arch Cancer Therapeutics Ltd. presently consist of a patent issued by the United States Patent and Trademarks Office and patent applications filed with various Patent Cooperation Treaty ("PCT") countries.

-Arch Cancer Therapeutics' ("ACT") objective is to develop non-invasive diagnostic and therapeutic molecules for brain cancer.
+Arch Cancer Therapeutics' ("ACT") objective is to develop non-invasive imaging, diagnostic and therapeutic molecules for brain cancer.
 These molecules are specialized peptides proprietary to ACT that target and identify brain tumour initiating cells ("BTICs") and invasive brain cancer cells that are not normally seen using current state of the art diagnostic imaging techniques.